Metalcore: Etymology

 Shai Hulud guitarist Matt Fox has been credited by some for popularizing the "metalcore" term.

 The term "metalcore" is a portmanteau of the words "metal" and "hardcore", and was originally tongue-in-cheek.
 During the 1980s, Maximumrocknroll had used early variations of the term, referring to Richmond band Black Pyramid as "heavy-metal core" in February 1985; Oxnard band False Confessions as "metal-core" in December 1985; Mesa band Desecration as "death metal core" in May 1986; and Austin band Last Will as "ghoulish metal/core" in December 1986.
-When the metalcore genre began in the 1990s, it was largely known as "metallic hardcore".

 Phillip Trapp of Loudwire states that Shai Hulud guitarist Matt Fox is widely credited for playing a role in "popularizing" the term.
 However, in a 2008 interview, Fox claimed the term had already been in use before his band began releasing music.
 He recalled: "There were bands before Shai Hulud started that my friends and I were referring to as 'metalcore.'
 Bands like Burn, Deadguy, Earth Crisis, even Integrity.
 These bands that were heavier than the average hardcore bands.
 These bands that were more progressive [...] my friends and I would always refer to them as 'metalcore' because it wasn't purely hardcore and it wasn't purely metal [...] so we would joke around and say, 'Hey, it's metalcore.
 Cool!'
 But it was definitely a tongue-in-cheek term."

-Alternatively, Jorge Rosado of Merauder claimed in 2014 interview that he and his band coined the term.
+Alternatively, Jorge Rosado of Merauder claimed in a 2014 interview that he and his band coined the term.

 Luke Morton of Metal Hammer stated that the word "means different things to different people," highlighting the fact that the tag has been variously applied to stylistically dissimilar bands such as Killswitch Engage, Earth Crisis, Asking Alexandria and Parkway Drive.